FreshConsulting/angular-cheatsheet/README.md

 Here you can use optinal arguments as well:

-- `--inline-style=true`: Do not generate stylesheet file
+- `--inline-style=true` — Do not generate stylesheet file
-- `--inline-template=true` Do not auto-generate template file
+- `--inline-template=true` — Do not auto-generate template file

 ### Component vs ngModule